skeeto/skeeto.github.com/_posts/2018-07-31-Prospecting-for-Hash-Functions.markdown

 I hadn't noticed this until after the prospector had come across it on its own.
 The pattern for all three is XOR-right-shift, multiply, XOR-right-shift, multiply, XOR-right-shift.
-There's something particularly useful about this [multiply-xorshift construction][mx].
+There's something particularly useful about this [multiply-xorshift construction][mx] ([also][mx2]).
 The XOR-right-shift diffuses bits rightward and the multiply diffuses bits leftward.
 I like to think it's "sloshing" the bits right, left, right, left.

 It seems that multiplication is particularly good at diffusion, so it makes perfect sense to exploit it in non-cryptographic hash functions,